fronbasal/NoobGuard/README.md

     - Prevents hostile mobs from spawning near guarded players if configured.
     - Allows the option to drop loot from hostile mobs killed by the plugin, or simply removes them without loot.
 - **Configurable Alone Distance**: Set a configurable distance in blocks around a player, defining how far they need to be from other non-guarded players to trigger peace mode.
+- **Ignores named entities**: Named entities are not affected by the plugin.

 ## Installation